 3. Astragalus Root Decoction (Astragalus membranaceous)

-The astragalus is a plant native to China, and its remedial origins lie in Chinese medicine; the astragalus root has historically been used to support and enhance the immune system.
+Astragalus is a plant native to China, where its medicinal properties has been reaped by millennia; the astragalus root has historically been used to support and enhance the immune system.
 The root of the herb can be consumed in a soup, or in capsule form to prevent and minimize flu symptoms, such as congestion and a runny nose.
-Alternatively, astragalus roots can also be boiled for an hour or two in order to make a stronger decoction.
+Alternatively, astragalus can also be boiled for an hour or two in order to make a stronger decoction.

 4. Mullein Tea (Verbascum thapsus)